 3.1 Business Integrity

-3.1.1 Corporate Governance and Oversight on ESG Matters
+3.1.1 Corporate Governance and Oversight on Sustainability Matters

-Gaw Capital is committed to upholding a high standard of corporate governance against ESG matters in our business.
+Gaw Capital is committed to upholding a high standard of corporate governance against sustainability matters in our business.
 Our Sustainability Committee chaired by the company’s Managing Principal, is responsible for:

 - Overseeing Gaw Capital’s ESG risks and opportunities at a strategic level;